escobard/share/README.md

 ### Merging

+All pull requests to the `development branch` must be derived from the `doc, devops, ui, ether` branches.

+Sub branches must be merged into the `parent branch (doc, devops, ui, etc`, and a separate pull request to development must be made after testing on the parent branch.

 All merge requests must be directed to the `development branch`, to be merged into the `master branch` at the discretion of the product owner.

-All pull requests to the `development branch` must be derived from the `doc, devops, ui, ether` branches.

 ## License